edhamma/cfitness/main-3.rst

 Depending on his or her interests, the student may or may not decide to follow the method all the way through.
 I recommend stream entry, as described in the chapter by that name, as a wonderful goal for any meditator.
-For a more casual meditator, simply reading the following chapter on the three speed transmission and the techniques compendium in the appendix may be enough.
+For a more casual meditator, simply reading the above chapter on the three speed transmission and the techniques compendium in the appendix may be enough.
 For the student interested in mapping the experiences of the contemplative path and gaining facility with altered